We started the Future of Work series at the peak of global, COVID-catalyzed workforce disruption. Over a year later, the disruption remains, and in...

-Deal Makers Interview Series: Jack Tillman
+Deal Makers Interview Series: Judd Appel

 In the Deal Makers Series, we interview leaders, experts, and innovators in the Merger & Acquisition and the Private Equity space about how they get successful deals done.
 The series highlights perspectives of investors, corporate development executives, and buy and sell-side advisors working across industries and geographies.

 We interviewed Judd Appel, Director of the M&A and Capital Raising practice at BayBridge Capital Advisors, an affiliate of Berkowitz Pollack Brant (BPB) Advisors + CPAs.

 What is your current role, and can you tell us a little of how you got there?

 I’m the Director of BayBridge Capital Advisors, advising clients on buy-side and sell-side mergers & acquisitions (M&A) transactions.
 I also raise debt and equity capital for clients, and try to find the unique solutions that our clients need.

 I began my career as a CPA with Berkowitz Pollack Brant, left for 20 years to work for KPMG (Transaction Advisory Services), General Electric Company, Honeywell International, ITT Corporation, and Global Infrastructure Partners, and then returned to run the BayBridge Capital Advisors arm of BPB.
 I truly believe we have a great growth platform here.

 Tell us about a typical client for BayBridge?
 What does working with them consist of?